+Completed years of Continuous Service Notice Period
-''' Notice Period Up to 1 year 1 week Over 1 year and up to 3 years 2 weeks Over 3 years and up to 5 years 3 weeks Over 5 years 4 weeks Staff who are over 45 years of age at the time of the notice and who have at least two years Continuous Service with the University will receive one additional week's notice.
-Review of redundancy decision 283 A staff member who receives notice in accordance with clause 268 may apply to the Delegated Officer (Staffing) for a review of the decision that their position is redundant, and the University will convene a Review Committee within ten working days of receiving such a 284 The Review Committee will review the decision to declare the staff member's position redundant and prepare a report for the Delegated Officer (Staffing) within ten working days (or such longer period as may be reasonably necessary for it to complete its review) in relation to: whether the staff member's position was genuinely redundant; whether fair and objective criteria were used to select the staff member for redundancy; whether the consultation requirements in clauses 257 to 263 were followed, and, if not, whether any unfairness resulted from a failure to follow those requirements; and (d) whether adequate consideration was given to measures to avert or mitigate the adverse effects of redundancy, and if not, whether there were alternative measures available.
-The relevant Delegate will make a final decision in relation to the redundancy after considering the Review Committee's report.
-If the relevant Delegate determines that the staff member's position is redundant the staff member will be notified and will have five working days to decide whether they wish to take voluntary redundancy or seek redeployment.
-286 If the staff member elects to take voluntary redundancy, they will be paid in lieu of notice for the balance of the '''

-Notice Period and be entitled to severance payments under clause 289.
+Up to 1 year 1 week

+Over 1 year and up to 3 years 2 weeks

+Over 3 years and up to 5 years 3 weeks Over 5 years 4 weeks

+\Staff who are over 45 years of age at the time of the notice and who have at least two years Continuous Service with the University will receive one additional week's notice.

+Review of redundancy decision

+- A staff member who receives notice in accordance with clause 268 may apply to the Delegated Officer (Staffing) for a review of the decision that their position is redundant, and the University will convene a Review Committee within ten working days of receiving such a request. - The Review Committee will review the decision to declare the staff member's position redundant and prepare a report for the Delegated Officer (Staffing) within ten working days (or such longer period as may be reasonably necessary for it to complete its review) in relation to: - (a) whether the staff member's position was genuinely redundant; - (b) whether fair and objective criteria were used to select the staff member for redundancy; - (c) whether the consultation requirements in clauses 257 to 263 were followed, and, if not, whether any unfairness resulted from a failure to follow those requirements; and - (d) whether adequate consideration was given to measures to avert or mitigate the adverse effects of redundancy, and if not, whether there were alternative measures available. - The relevant Delegate will make a final decision in relation to the redundancy after considering the Review Committee's report.
+If the relevant Delegate determines that the staff member's position is redundant the staff member will be notified and will have five working days to decide whether they wish to take voluntary redundancy or seek redeployment. - 286 If the staff member elects to take voluntary redundancy, they will be paid in lieu of notice for the balance of the Notice Period and be entitled to severance payments under clause 289. - 287 If the staff member elects to seek redeployment they will be able to consider redeployment opportunities during the balance of the Notice Period. - If a staff member who seeks redeployment is unable to be redeployed during the Notice Period or if a staff member makes no election, their employment will end on grounds of involuntary redundancy at the end of the Notice Period and they will receive severance payments under clause 289.
-'''

-If the staff member elects to seek redeployment they

-will be able to consider redeployment opportunities during the balance of

-the remaining Notice Period.

-288 If a staff member who seeks redeployment is unable to be redeployed

-during the Notice Period or (if a staff member makes no election, their

-employment will end on grounds of involuntary redundancy at the end of

-the Notice Period and they will receive severance payments under clause

-289.

-any).

 Severance Payments and Related Conditions

-Staff who are entitled to severance payments under

-clauses 273, 281, 282, 286 or 288this Part will receive the following
+- 289 Staff who are entitled to severance payments under clauses 273, 281, 282, 286 or 288 will receive the following amounts: - (a) For Academic Staff, severance payments are as follows:

-amounts:

-(a) For Academic Staff, severance payments are as follows:

-Age

-Severance payment

-45 years and over

-22 weeks' Salary, plus 3 weeks' Salary per completed year of Continuous

-Service, subject to a maximum payment of 82 weeks' Salary

-40 - 44 years

-18 weeks' Salary, plus 3 weeks' Salary per completed year of Continuous

-Service, subject to a maximum payment of 82 weeks' Salary

-Up to 39 years

-16 weeks' Salary, plus 3 weeks' Salary per completed year of Continuous

-Service, subject to a maximum payment of 82 weeks' Salary
+Age Severance payment 45 years and over 22 weeks' Salary, plus 3 weeks' Salary per completed year of Continuous Service, subject to a maximum payment of 82 weeks' Salary 40 - 44 years 18 weeks' Salary, plus 3 weeks' Salary per completed year of Continuous Service, subject to a maximum payment of 82 weeks' Salary Up to 39 years 16 weeks' Salary, plus 3 weeks' Salary per completed year of Continuous Service, subject to a maximum payment of 82 weeks' Salary

-Note: The 82 week cap applies only to severance payments under this

-clause and does not include payments in lieu of notice (if any) under
+Note: The 82 week cap applies only to severance payments under this clause and does not include payments in lieu of notice (if any) under clause 268.

-clause 268.229

-(b) For General Professional Staff, severance payments are as follows:
+(b) For General Staff, severance payments are as follows:

-Completed years of Continuous

-Paid Service

-If less than 45 years of age

-If at least 45 years of age

-Less than 2 years

-4 weeks' Salary

-5 weeks' Salary

-'''